-Home Article Corner THOSE TREES
+Home Article Corner

 by Tom Scotland

-wind blown trees of GreenoughIn 1942, Geraldton Western Australia had a busy airbase at which I did part of my aviation training.
+wind blown trees of GreenoughIn 1942, Geraldton inWestern Australia had a busy airbase at which I did part of my aviation training.
 On top of pilot training we learnt to use the machine-gun from the rear of the Avro Anson planes we flew.
 A rotating gun turret towards the rear of the aircraft gave the opportunity to have another pilot fly the plane while I fired the gun onto a target.

+The next thing I knew, a screaming, scraping "pang, pang, pang" echoed through the aircraft.
+We had flown through the top branches of a very tall eucalyptus gum tree.
+It was terrifying as our propellers chewed through leaves and wood.
+Such an event had killed many adventurous pilots previously.
 I scrambled down into the main body of the Anson feeling shocked and angry.
 I dropped myself into the flying seat beside Johnny, determined to let him have a blast as to how I really felt.
 But he looked white as a sheet and his face was drawn, "Tommy I've got some branches hanging from the bottom of the plane.
-When we land will you get out
+When we land will you get out and remove them.
+We don't want our instructors to see them."
+That made me really cross.
+I felt he was silly for going so low.
+But I calmed my anger.

 Eventually Johnny landed the plane back at our base, Kojarina at that time.
 There was a convenient rise on the far side of the airfield and he headed the plane to where the ground fell away again.
-As he stopped, I got out and crouched behind
+As he stopped, I got out and crouched behind whirling propellers and removed the quite thick branches, which had become stuck in the wheel bays of the Anson.

 One day someone might see the unusual heap of branches lying there and wonder, but today we could leave them there and return to our instructors who were waiting to give us the target results from firing our gun.
 No word of our collision with the tree ever leaked out.

-Many years later, the ABC Radio station at Geraldton invited me for a talk about flying at Geraldton in WWII and many phone calls were received afterwards.
-One bright spark made an amusing comment about “those trees”.
+In recent years ABC Radio at Geraldton invited me to talk about flying at Geraldton during WWII and many phone calls were received afterwards.
+One bright spark made an amusing comment about “those trees”: -

 Greenough wind blown trees